suncoast-devs/handbook/lessons/react-intro/lecture.md

 # User Interface all in JavaScript

-In our SDG template from `app-app` we include an `index.js` -- this script loads React and a component we provide named `App`
+In our SDG template we include an `main.js` -- this script loads React and a component we provide named `App`

 ```js
 import React from 'react'